The strategic layer.

 Discovery path

-- Physical encounter — sees the product, touches the fabric, notices the stitch.
+- Physical encounter — sees the product on a friend, touches the fabric, notices the stitch.

 How we sound.